 Parents and families dropping off students are encouraged to arrive as close to 8 o'clock as possible.
 We would encourage parents not to drop off their children before 7:45 in the morning.
-Students are asked to remain by the doors until the first 8 o'clock morning bell rings.
+Students are asked to remain in the commons until the first 8 o'clock morning bell rings.